lancedb/lancedb/docs/src/ann_indexes.md

 Since `create_index` has a training step, it can take a few minutes to finish for large tables.
 You can control the index creation by providing the following parameters:

 - **metric** (default: "L2"): The distance metric to use.
 By default we use euclidean distance.
-We also support cosine distance.
+We also support "cosine" distance.
 - **num_partitions** (default: 256): The number of partitions of the index.
 The number of partitions should be configured so each partition has 3-5K vectors.
 For example, a table with ~1M vectors should use 256 partitions.
 You can specify arbitrary number of partitions but powers of 2 is most conventional.
 A higher number leads to faster queries, but it makes index generation slower.